kmnis/kmnis.github.io/_posts/2026-05-23-llm-basics-without-the-jargon.md

 - Let's say 60 GB RAM is required for full finetuning the Llama-7b model, assuming 16 bit precision.
 This includes around 14 GB (Llama-7b model size) to load the model in memory and remaining for the training steps like gradient computation
 - During inference, we'll only need around 14 GB of RAM (plus some additional requirement for loading the data and other processes) since training is done, so no more gradients
 - When using LoRA, gradients are not computed for the frozen layers so we will need 14 GB to load the original model plus a few additional GBs depending on the rank of the matrices to load the smaller matrices plus some more RAM for their gradient and optimizer state computations.
 Typically, it goes around 16 GB total
-- Lastly, during inference for the finetuned model, once again 14 GB to load the original model plus maybe 1 or 2 GB for loading the adaptors, depending on the rank.
+- Lastly, during inference for the finetuned model, once again 14 GB to load the original model plus maybe 1 or 2 GB for loading the adapters, depending on the rank.
 Let's call it 16 GB just as an example

 <aside class="note" markdown="1">
 **Note:** The numbers mentioned above are rough estimates and can vary significantly depending on your training setup.
 For example, if you use a large batch size while fine-tuning, higher RAM will be required.